 Here are some of the things credit reference agencies do:

-• Ensuring that data is up to date, accurate and protected against fraud
+Keep your data up to date, accurate and protected against fraud

 Here are some things credit reference agencies don’t do:

-• Hold information about a person’s religion, race, medical history or political beliefs
+Store information on a person’s religion, race, medical history or political beliefs

 It’s important to note that credit reports are not the same as credit scores.
 Credit scores are calculated by a third party based on a variety of factors, including payment history and debt owed.